 As shown above, policies can be associated with different types of requirements.
-After registering these policies, they can be applied to an action or controller by passing the policy's name as the 'Policy' argument of the Authorize attribute (for example: [Authorize(Policy=EmployeesOnly)]).
-Note that policies may have multiple requirements (not just one, as in the simple samples, above).
+After registering these policies, they can be applied to an action or controller by passing the policy's name as the Policy argument of the Authorize attribute (for example: [Authorize(Policy=EmployeesOnly)]).
+Note that policies may have multiple requirements, not just one as in the above samples.